tezdealer/tezos-rarity-pfp-collections/README.md

 ## edge cases

-### when attribute value == 'None'
+### when attribute value == 'None' or 'Nothing'
-When an attribute's value has the actual value of 'None', the entire attribute (name and value) is removed for that token.
+When an attribute's value has the actual value of 'None' or 'Nothing', the entire attribute (name and value) is removed for that token.
 Most collections don't include an attribute if it has no value, so keeping consistent with what is more the standard.

 ### when attribute name of 'Status' == value of 'Hidden'
 This is a convention for tokens whose attributes have not yet been revealed (new mints).
 These tokens will be excluded from the report, and total token count will ignore these tokens.